 You may hold one or more of the following assumptions about your spouse right now:

-- Assumption #3: If your spouse really wanted, s/he could make the change you want—which means a lack of motivation or character.
+If your spouse really wanted, they could make the change you want— which means a lack of motivation or character.

 You can probably see that these thoughts about your spouse are toxic for your marriage, even if you feel they are justified by years of experience with your spouse.